ZAlfonse/lumber/README.md

 # Lumber
-ANSI Logging module.
-Each log type has it's own color.
+ANSI Logging module for Go.
+Each log type has it's own color!!

 ###Initialize a new logger like so: